cschmal/NC_Temp_Entrainment/README.md

 # Usage

 In order to run simulations faster, we implemented ordinary differential equations in FORTRAN and connected the FORTRAN code with the Python simulation scripts via F2PY.
-In order to successfully run our Python scripts please run '''f2py -c ForcedHongModel.f90 -m ForcedHongModel''' within your shell beforehand.
+In order to successfully run our Python scripts please run ```f2py -c ForcedHongModel.f90 -m ForcedHongModel``` within your shell beforehand.

 # Requirement